 As we have already established, an i7 will be quite sufficient even when paired up with the most powerful mainstream GPU available at the moment.
 Meanwhile, the CPUs that use the LGA 2066 socket are extremely expensive (many cost as much as an entire PC) and you just won’t need all that horsepower in a gaming machine.

-So, at the end of the day, should you pick an i7 or an i9 for gaming?
+So, should you pick an i7 or an i9 for gaming?

-With all of the above in mind, it’s fairly obvious that an i7 would be the ideal pick for the vast majority of gamers.
-Unless you plan on cramming multiple high-end GPUs into the PC or you also need to use some very CPU-intensive professional software, then an i9 would simply be overkill.
+With all of the above in mind, it’s fairly evident that an i7 would be the ideal pick for the vast majority of gamers.
+Unless you plan on cramming multiple high-end GPUs into your PC or you also need to use some very CPU-intensive professional software, then an i9 would simply be overkill.

-But of course, if you also intend on using demanding professional software such as Adobe Photoshop or Adobe Premier, you could definitely benefit from having a beefier CPU.
+But of course, if you also intend to use demanding professional software such as Adobe Photoshop or Adobe Premiere, you could benefit from having a beefier CPU.
 If not, then a cheaper CPU could very well be a better choice.
 In any case, check out our CPU buying guide for some of the best picks!